bentoml/BentoML/README.md

 - Apply the **same code** for online(REST API or gRPC), offline batch, and streaming inference
 - Simple abstractions for building **multi-model inference** pipelines or graphs

 🚂 **Standardized process** for a frictionless transition to production
 - Build `Bento` as the standard deployable artifact for ML services
 - Automatically **generate docker images** with the desired dependencies
 - Easy CUDA setup for inference with GPU
-- Rich integration with the MLOps eco-system, including Kubeflow, Airflow, MLFlow, Triton
+- Rich integration with the MLOps ecosystem, including Kubeflow, Airflow, MLFlow, Triton

 🏹 ***Scalable*** with powerful performance optimizations
 - [Adaptive batching](https://docs.bentoml.org/en/latest/guides/batching.html) dynamically groups inference requests on server-side optimal performance